 How long does this surgery take?

-good estimate is 2 - 3 hours.
+a good estimate for Valve Replacement Surgery is 3 - 6 hours.